wesleycrouse/TIMBR/README.md

 # TIMBR
-'TIMBR' is an R package for inferring an allelic series of haplotypes.
+TIMBR is an R package for inferring an allelic series of haplotypes.

 Read the preprint on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.05.23.112326v2).